 Qlerify > Ecommerce > Cart Workflow.

-Once imported, the cart functionality becomes much easier to understand and reason about.
-Instead of reading a long text file, you can inspect commands, entities, test cases, attributes, and their relationships in a structure designed for human review.
+Once the lifecycle of the cart is visualized, it becomes easy to understand, reason about and validate.
+You can inspect state changes, commands, entities, test cases, attributes, and their relationships in a structure designed for human review.

-This is where domain experts, product stakeholders, and developers can collaborate around the same representation.
+This is where domain experts, product stakeholders, developers, and QA can collaborate around the same representation.

-You can review all the entities.
-Looking at the Cart entity, you can see detailed descriptions of attributes such as regionId, salesChannelId, and shippingMethodAdjustments.
-This helps you decide whether to keep these attributes, remove them, or expand the functionality.
+Looking at the Cart entity, you can see descriptions of attributes such as regionId, salesChannelId, and shippingMethodAdjustments.
+This helps you decide whether to keep them, remove them, or expand the functionality.

 Let AI do the work.
 Let humans review and decide the scope and the business rules.

-Clone the repository to your local machine.
-It should only contain your cart-domain-model.json file.
+Clone the new repository to a separate location on your local machine.
+It should only contain one file: cart-domain-model.json

 ❯ git clone git@github.com:Qlerify/ecommerce-demo.git

 By saving the model file, cart-domain-model.json, in the version control system together with the code, we keep the specification tied to the implementation.
-Every pull request shows the updated model together with the corresponding code changes.
-The file cart-domain-model.json is reversible and can be imported into Qlerify at any time.
+Each pull request should include the updated model together with the corresponding code changes.
+The file cart-domain-model.json is reversible and can be imported back into Qlerify at any time.
+Use the /sync skill to keep the model and code aligned, regardless of whether the implementation or the model changed first.

 We have taken one part of an enterprise-grade commerce platform, extracted its behavior into a structured domain model, validated that model, and reimplemented it in a tech stack of our choice.
 We stayed in control of every attribute and its behavior, and we now have a practical way to evolve the system.